DevExpress/devextreme-demos/README.md

 npm run prepare-mvc
 ```

 Angular, Vue, and React demos can use bundles instead of separate files from `node_modules`.
-Bundles speed up test runs.
+With bundles, demos launch faster but become harder to debug.
 Run the following command to create the bundles and replace the SystemJS configuration:

 ```
 npm run prepare-bundles